artem-frolov/yii-sass/README.md

 Changelog
 --------
+- **Version 1.2.1** — 2014-11-04
+    - Bug #4: Don't overwrite a compiled file during the compilation of another source file which has the same basename

 - **Version 1.2.0** — 2014-08-12
     - Fix compatibility with the new ``0.1`` version of the ``scssphp`` compiler *(alexdevid)*